Nukesor/pueue/README.md

 There is a help option (-h) for all commands, but I'll list it here anyway.

 `pueue --daemon` Starts the daemon.
-The daemonization doesn't work on it's own yet, but there are alternatives e.g. systemd.
-If the daemon finds a queue from the previous session it'll start in paused state!!
+If the daemon finds a queue from a previous session it'll start in paused state!!
 `pueue --no-daemon` Starts the daemon in the current terminal.
 `pueue --stop-daemon` Daemon will shut down instantly.
 All running processes die.

 `pueue start` Daemon will start to process the queue.
 `pueue pause` Daemon will pause after the current command terminated by it's own.
 `pueue stop` Daemon will terminate the current process and pause.
-`pueue kill` KILLs the current command (kill -9) and pauses the daemon.
+`pueue kill` KILLs the current process (kill -9) and pauses the daemon.
 `pueue reset` Removes all commands from the queue, kills the current process and resets the queue index to 0.

 `pueue add 'command'` Adds a command to the queue.